Agreeable-f/Linux_Guide/README.md

 # Step by step guide to your first time in Linux!

 ### This is an in-depth guide you through your first time using linux from being a complete beginner with computers.

+### The method in this guide doesn't require you to install linux to try it out, however there will be instructions on how to do that as well.

 ### Contents
 1. [Prep.
 Shopping list, terms, and imformation](#shopping_list)